 - The Future of Social Connection – Policy Horizons’ social foresight work emphasises the interpersonal sentiments, bonds, and processes across many domains including the economy, work, technology, education, art, family, infrastructure, design, politics, and governance.
 The futures of social connection focuses on disruptions to how and where people interact, with whom and with what, and the role connection plays on how individuals define their identity.

 The workshop on 10 November 2020 (13:00-15:30 UTC) will consist of 1-hour introduction to Foresight, followed by 1.5 hours of foresight activity in two breakout groups with the research teams.
 During the registration process, potential participants must indicate the preference to attend one of the breakout groups, or either of the two.
 There is a limited number of participants.
-The registration will be open to all GYA members, alumni and Office staff.
+The registration was open to all GYA members, alumni and Office staff, as well as members of National Young Academies.
 In case registrations exceed the maximum number of participants, a selection will be carried out by an ad-hoc selection committee composed of WG members.
 The selection will be based on the justification given by applicants for attending the activity.
 Active GYA members will have priority to attend.
-Applicants will be informed on 2 November 2020 whether they have been selected as participants.
+Applicants have been informed on 2 November 2020 whether they have been selected as participants.

 Policy Horizons Canada is a federal government organisation that conducts foresight.
 Their mandate is to help the Government of Canada develop future-oriented policy and programmes that are more robust and resilient in the face of disruptive change on the horizon.
 They produce content that may attract academic, public, and international attention, and do not publish commentary on policy decisions of the Government.